-Practical learning experiences are structured in a 4-credit Integrative Application course completed over 4 semesters that includes course objectives for meeting overall program outcomes.
-This course is taken over four semesters.
-One credit is awarded each term a grade of Satisfactory is earned, for a maximum of four credits.
+Practical learning experiences are structured in a 4-credit Integrative Application course completed over 3-4 semesters that includes course objectives for meeting overall program outcomes.
+This course is taken over three or four semesters.
+Credit is awarded each term a grade of Satisfactory is earned, for a maximum of four credits.
 The course provides the student the opportunity to develop, propose, implement and defend the project, the hallmark of the VUSN practice doctorate.
 Completion of the project demonstrates synthesis of the student's knowledge from curriculum courses and unique practice experiences, achievement of competencies, and unique expertise in the student's specified area of practice.